CKalitin/ckalitin.github.io/_posts/2023-10-11-80-trillion-dollars.md

 It is possible to successfully invest short term.
 But it is much more difficult and less interesting.
 Do you really want to worry about what the FED will do to interest rates next month?
 I'd rather model the future of humanity.

+To further illustrate this, consider the CAGR/time ratio.
+What is the point of day trading 10hr/day when you can get similar returns in the S&P 500 for 1s/day.

 ‎

-The economic pie is not fixed.
-The economy is growing exponentially.
+The economy is growing exponentially, this is what allows for seemingly impossible predictions.
+Tesla will 30x by 2031.

 In 1980, the company will the highest profit was Exxon Mobil with a profit of 4.2 billion dollars.
 In 2000, it was General Motors with a profit of 6 billion dollars.